-The John Frederick Adrian Sprent Prize is a substantial prize in cash presented to a member of the Society who in the opinion of a selection committee appointed by the Council has written an outstanding thesis in Parasitology for which the PhD degree was awarded during the previous three years.
-Nominations are called every three years but the prize need not be given at every selection.
-The prize is marked by the presentation of a cheque and certificate to the recipient together with a medal as a permanent token of achievement, and by a lecture from the recipient to the Society.
-The recipient will receive reimbursement of reasonable travel costs to the annual meeting of the Society at which the prize is presented and will be a guest of the Society for the duration of the meeting.
-The nominees for this prize must be financial members of the Society for at least 18 months.
-A selection committee judges assess the nominees work and recommends the recipient to the Council of the Society.
-Nominations must be made by a proposer and seconder who are members of the Society and nominations must be accompanied by 2 copies of the nominee’s thesis and a detailed statement describing the merits of the research and thesis signed by the proposer and seconder.
-The Committee also require a complete curriculum vitae and copies of any publications arising from the work which post-date the thesis.
-Permission of the nominee is not required and the nominee need not be informed of the nomination.
+The John Frederick Adrian Sprent Prize is a substantial prize in cash presented to a Student member of the Society who in the opinion of a selection committee appointed by the Council has written an outstanding thesis in Parasitology for which the PhD degree was awarded during the previous three years.
+Nominations are to be called every 3 years but the prize need not be given at every selection.
+The prize was established as a result of a donation from, and honours the memory of, Founding Member, Inaugural President and Fellow of the Australian Society for Parasitology, Professor J.F.A.
+Sprent.
+The recipient will be awarded a cash prize and certificate, together with a bronze plaque.
+The recipient will deliver a lecture at the annual conference of the Society, receive reimbursement of reasonable travel costs to the conference, and will be a guest of the Society for the duration of the conference.
+The procedure for applications and selection of the recipient is detailed in the Principles, By-Laws, and Guidelines for Awards, Grants, Journals, Committees and Archives and available to download as a PDF file.
+Nominations should be made by a proposer and a seconder who are members of the Australian Society for Parasitology and the nomination should include (i) copies of nominee’s thesis, (ii) a detailed statement describing the merits of the candidate’s postgraduate research as embodied in the PhD thesis (this statement should be signed jointly by proposer and seconder, or each may submit a separate statement), (iii) a detailed curriculum vitae, and (iv) copies of any publications post-dating the PhD submission date.

 The closing date for applications is 30th September in the calendar year preceding the award of the prize.
 Please send applications to ASP Executive Secretary (Email: email@example.com) by the closing date.
 The next closing date will be 30 September 2025.